 Master of Computer Applications

 Enterprise Architecture- Overview, core elements, Structure of enterprises.
 Introduction to Enterprise Data Architecture (EDA).
-Developing an EDA- structured vs. unstructured data, analysis and planning approaches, data governance, security, privacy, value and risk, implementation methodology, components and artefacts, Developing Current Architect Views, Repository and Support Tools.
+Developing an EDA- structured vs. unstructured data, analysis and planning approaches, data governance, security, privacy, value and risk, implementation methodology, components and artifacts, Developing Current Architect Views, Repository and Support Tools.
 Data Quality Management – Concepts and Implementation.
-Enterprise Data models – performance requirements and rendering, performance testing and monitoring; Disaster Recovery strategies, Fault Tolerance and Recovery, data-sharding, de-duplication in-memory computing, Effective Metadata modelling, design and management.
-Enterprise Architectural frameworks – Open-Source Frameworks, MEGAF, India Enterprise Architecture (IndEA), National Institute of Standards and Technology (NIST), IndiaStack, Praxeme.
+Enterprise Data models – performance requirements and rendering, performance testing and monitoring; Disaster Recovery strategies, Fault Tolerance and Recovery, data-sharding , de-duplication in memory computing, Effective Metadata modeling, design and management.
+Enterprise Architectural frameworks – Open-Source Frameworks, MEGAF, India Enterprise Architecture (IndEA) , National Institute of Standards and Technology (NIST), IndiaStack, Praxeme.
 TOGAF framework – modular structure, content framework, extended guidance, architectural styles.
 Application architecture- Open source components, API and micro-services, building UX layer.
 Hardware for EDA- Data warehousing, Enterprise Big Data Storage Models, Cloud and edge-computing, Polyclouds and data interchange, Case studies.
-Mini project on creating an EDA for a specific enterprise using opensource technologies.
+Mini project on creating an EDA for a specific enterprise using open-source technologies.

 - MME 4302: Industrial Safety Engineering